Skip to main content

 Disconnecting an integration

 Click Disconnect on a connected app card (or from within the integration’s detail page).
-A confirmation dialog appears warning you that:
+A confirmation dialog tells you exactly what will happen — including how many clients will be deleted because that integration was their only source.
+On disconnect:

-• All tool policies for that app are deleted
+• All approval settings for that app are cleared

 This cannot be undone.
-If you reconnect the same app later, policies are re-seeded from defaults.
+If you reconnect the same app later, approval settings are seeded from defaults and you’ll need to sync companies again.

-Disconnecting removes all tool policies for that integration.
-If you had customized any policies, you’ll need to reconfigure them after reconnecting.
+Disconnecting clears all approval settings for that integration and may delete clients that only existed in that system.
+If you had customized any approval settings, you’ll need to reconfigure them after reconnecting.

 Custom MCP servers

-You can extend the agent with any remote MCP server by clicking Add MCP Server in the top-right corner of the Integrations tab.
+Bring the agent your own tools by adding a remote MCP server.
+Click Add MCP Server in the top-right corner of the Integrations tab.

 1